microsoft/msquic/docs/BUILD.md

 ./scripts/build.ps1
 ```

-Note that in windows you will need to use Powershell 7 in administrator mode to create the builds and test.
+Note that in windows you will need to use Powershell 7 to create the build and Powershell 7 (in administrator mode) to run the tests.

 Also, note that schannel requires the latest Windows versions (Windows Server 2022 or Insider Preview) to function.
 If you don't have `schannel` use `openssl` to build and test.